 Chemical hair straighteners aren’t entirely safe.
-They can cause damage like scalp burn or hair loss, and more recently, studies have shown that the products can cause certain types of cancers.
+Hair straighteners can cause serious risk and damage like scalp burn or hair loss, and more recently, studies have shown that the products can cause certain types of cancers.
 This is due to the presence of chemicals such as Bisphenol A (BPA), formaldehyde, parabens, and metals.
 Though, according to the FDA, these typically pose little to no risk, the results of the study by the NIEHS raise concerns about chemical straightener’s safety when applied frequently to sensitive and high-risk areas of the body, like the scalp.

 Types of Cancers Linked With Hair Straightening Chemical

-Researchers are studying the following types of cancers to determine if their heightened occurrence in women could be caused by the frequent use of chemical hair straighteners:
+Researchers are studying the following types of cancers to determine if their heightened occurrence in women could be caused by the frequent use of chemical hair straighteners and hair relaxer products:

 Uterine Cancer Risk

 Uterine cancer is a type of cancer that starts in the uterus.
-It occurs in around 65,000 women in the U.S. each year, with more than 90% of those cases manifesting as endometrial cancer, in which the cancer cells form in the uterus lining.
+Uterine cancer occurs in around 65,000 women in the U.S. each year, with more than 90% of those cases manifesting as endometrial cancer, in which the cancer cells form in the uterus lining.

-The NIEHS study states that uterine cancer is the most common type of cancer associated with chemical hair straightener use.
+The NIEHS study states that uterine cancer is the most common type of cancer associated with chemical hair straightener use among women.

 Breast Cancer Risk

 A study published by Oxford University concluded that black women who used lye-based hair relaxers at least seven times over fifteen years had a higher risk of developing breast cancer—30% more than those women who used the same products less frequently.
 The study showed that between 1997 and 2017, around 2,311 African-American women (out of a study of 50,000) who used lye-based hair relaxer prodcuts developed breast cancers.